ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

 Portraits of William Mills' family were digitally scanned by Queens Public Library archives Jun 2022 from print photographs in their collection: The Mills Family of Jamaica and Mills Pond, Long Island, Archives at Queens Library, Queens Borough Public Library.
 The backs of the photographs were also scanned and are shown beside the fronts.
 The following is my attempt to identify the subjects of these photos and provide historical context for their lives.

+First a note on the process I used to make my determinations, which involves a few simple assumptions as well as judging probabilities and a process of elimination in addition to the direct physical evidence of the photographs.

+To begin, I regard as proof of identify either direct identification on the photographic media itself, or a clear match to a different identified portrait of the people in question, which fortunately, are both satisfied for James D. Warren and his son Orsamus George Warren.
+The identifications of the portraits with California imprints are compelling based on their unique overlap with the known family history of Daniel and Martha Helme Baker.

+I am also considering the portraits as at least a loosely related set, which is shakier ground given that we don't know exactly how they came to be preserved originally.
+A Mills or Warren descendant may have donated Mills family photographs along with those of other ancestors that are not related to the Mills or Warrens.
+The more recent history of the portraits is clearer, however, as they were in a Mills family collection at the Buffalo History Museum along with other items related to William and Deborah Mills and their son James Harrison Mills, before being transferred to Queens Public Library.
+I will also make a case for separately identifying Deborah and William in the portraits of the two older individuals, despite no direct evidence on the photographic media themselves for viewing them as a couple.

+Therefore, based on the portraits that can be identified, and what is known of the related families in western New York at the time, that the remaining portraits are more likely than not other Mills or Warren family members, and if that is true, it suggests that the likelihood of identifying them increases the closer we are to the subjects of the portraits that can be identified.
+With this in mind, I will focus on first degree relatives of James D. Warren and his two wives, Laura Love and Mary Mills, including in-laws married to those first degree relatives.
+Within this set of candidates, the vast majority can be eliminated for various reason that will be shown, and that, along with the direct evidence provided by the photographs themselves, will point to the most likely identities.

 These portraits are typical examples of *Cartes de Visite* or visiting cards, also called "card portraits" among several other similar and commonly used names,  and in the 20th century they began being referred to by the acronym CDV.
-CDV's were typically 2.5"x4", and judging the sizes of these particular Mills family portraits based on the scanned image metadata, the average size is 2.4"x3.97".
+CDVs were typically 2.5"x4", and judging the sizes of these particular Mills family portraits based on the scanned image metadata, the average size is 2.4"x3.97".

 CDVs replaced earlier tintypes and daguerreotypes, formats which resulted in unique photographs that could only be copied by photographing the original photograph.
 CDVs were produced by exposing photographic paper to a glass negative and then mounting the thin paper on a stiff card, and as a result, it was possible to create multiple copies of a single photograph for the first time.
 The paper was also much less expensive than the previous media, were easier for the customer to handle, and CDVs created higher quality images and looked more elegant as well, and due to technological advances of the time, exposures could be completed in as little as one second or less in bright light.
 All of these factors, along with the American Civil War, which caused widespread separation of families, created a sudden increase in demand for photography.
 CDVs were introduced to America in 1860 and were at peak popularity from 1863 to 1878, gradually displaced by the larger cabinet card format to the point that CDVs had virtually disappeared by 1890.